 A safe, settled home is the cornerstone on which individuals and families build a better quality of life, and homelessness (or the threat or it) significantly impacts people's health and wellbeing and can have a lasting impact on the life chances of children.
-Early advice and support to prevent homelessness or housing crisis can help to reduce impacts on families as well as be more cost effective, as it can also help prevent downward spirals and the development of more complex needs.
+Early advice and support to prevent homelessness can help to reduce impacts on families as well as be more cost effective, as it can help prevent downward spirals and the development of more complex needs.
 We need to ensure that effective advice and assistance is available to those who need it to help prevent homelessness in the Borough.
-We also need to ensure that we understand and address the root causes of why local people face homelessness locally if we are to be successful in our ambition to reduce and prevent homelessness.
-To do this we will need to regularly review and update our homelessness strategy with our partners.